joliencremers/waspr/cran-comments.md

 # Resubmission This is a resubmission.
 In this version I have:

-* The curly brackets in the Description of the the DESCRIPTION file.
+* Removed the curly brackets in the Description of the the DESCRIPTION file.

 * Used the description field to explain and elaborate on specific